 Did you know that in the past there were seals in the Black Sea?

-The Mogoșoaia Palace is only 10 kilometers away from Bucharest, and it is a beautiful location where you will find a small forest, a lake, and a stunning monastery.
+The Mogoșoaia Palace is only 10 kilometers away from Bucharest.
+It`s a beautiful location where you will find a small forest, a lake, and a stunning monastery.
 The Mogoșoaia Palace and Monastery were built between 1698 and 1702 by Constantin Brâncoveanu, a prince of Wallachia.

 Besides visiting the beautiful location, you can also visit the equitation club nearby.
-There, you can take riding lessons, take a horseback tour of the area, or enjoy a romantic carriage ride, but we personally recommend the horseback riding tours.
+There, you can take riding lessons, take a horseback tour of the area, or enjoy a romantic carriage ride.
+We personally recommend the horseback riding tours.

-These activities are a completely unconventional way to discover the location, and they are way more fun and relaxing that they sound.
+These activities are a completely unconventional way to discover the location.
 Of all the things to do in Bucharest, this is the one you should not miss.

 If you love taking photos, you should try “getting lost” in this place to capture its uniqueness.
 This passage looks similar to Galleria Vittorio Emanuele.
 It still retains the flavor of the interwar period, being one of the most beautiful gateways to the city's history.